hirusi/freelancing-in-india-handbook/README.md

 #### IFS Code (IFSC)

-Certain banks might ask for your IFS code despite it being a SWIFT payment.
-This is risky as you may receive the money at a poor exchange rate as well as your bank being unable to issue you an Advice.
-This is because in this scenario, the origin bank might convert the funds to INR on their own and send that to your bank account.
-However, there is also a possibility this is just a regulatory requirement as per the origin bank and that the SWIFT transfer will proceed normally.
+Certain banks might ask for your IFS Code (IFSC) despite it being a SWIFT payment.
+This is risky as you may receive the money at a poor exchange rate as well as your bank may be unable to issue you an Advice showing receipt of foreign currency and its conversion.
+This is because in this scenario, the origin bank might convert the funds to INR on their own and send that to your bank account as INR directly.

+However, there is also a possibility this is just a regulatory requirement as per the origin bank (this has happened!) and that the SWIFT transfer will proceed normally.

 ## Disclaimer